 Then he returned to the disciples and said to them, “Are you still sleeping and resting?
 Look, the hour has come, and the Son of Man is delivered into the hands of sinners.
 Rise!
 Let us go!
 Here comes my betrayer!”Matthew 26:45-46 NIV

 After Jesus’ time of prayer in the garden, he was ready to face the coming day.
 He had expressed to the Father his distress and desires.
-And he had committed himself to carrying out the Father’s will; above his own.
+And he had committed himself to carry out the Father’s will; above his own.
 His dark night of the soul was over.
-And now he was prepared to march out and meet those who would pass judgement on him and hang him on the cross.
+And now he was prepared to march out and meet those who would pass judgment on him and hang him on the cross.

 Why did Matthew and the other synoptic gospel writers include this moment in Jesus’ life?
 On the surface, it would seem to portray him as weak and afraid.
 But what it actually does is portray him as human.
 What he experienced that night in the garden is what any of us would experience if we knew the horror of the cross awaited us the next day.

 And in his response, he sets us an example.
 Distress and sorrow are natural.
 Wanting to avoid suffering is common to all of us.
 But what do we do when we find ourselves in stressful circumstances?
 In our own dark night of the soul.
 Do we run?
-Or do we bring it to God; express our doubts and fears; and then trust him?
+Or do we bring it to God, express our doubts and fears, and then trust him?
 Follow Jesus’ example.
 Commit your ways to God, and he will see you through whatever comes.

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.